(from the Student-Family Handbook)

 F. Hair must be well groomed and no inappropriate hair styles will be allowed.
 In case of doubt, the Deans will decide whether a particular style or hair color may be worn.
 No headgear of any kind, including hats, may be worn at any time indoors while a student is on campus.
 This includes the cafeteria, the classroom buildings, the theater, etc. The Deans will decide if particular headgear may be worn for religious/cultural/medical reasons.
 Sunglasses may not be worn at any time indoors during the school day.

 Because the polos and outerwear are alike and expensive, students should label their clothing items inside the collar with their name.
 Lost items can be retrieved in the Lost and Found.
-(See Section 4.11 of the Student/Family Handbook.)
+(See Section 4.11)